How to Determine a Proper Asset Allocation for Retirement

 Your Asset Allocation Decision is Closely Tied to Your Investment Risk Tolerance

-Investment risk tolerance is a critical input when determining your asset allocation between stocks and bonds.
-Investment risk is only one of the big five retirement risks a retiree faces (see our Insight entitled "Evaluating the Big Five Retirement Risks Every Retiree Faces" for more).
-Investment risk is the risk that actual returns will differ from the expected return outcomes at any point in time.
 No one knows with certainty what the future holds, so we look to the past to make observations about how certain asset classes performed.
 We take specific note of each asset's average return and the variability of return experienced around that average return, known as standard deviation.
 We can typically make a reasonable long-term forecast of future expected returns from these observations for planning.

-Stocks have higher potential for return but also higher variability in the path of return.
-In contrast, bonds have lower potential for return but also less variability in the path of return.
-The greater the allocation to stock in the investment portfolio, the greater the expected return and the higher the investment risk you are taking.
 Some individuals can tolerate wider swings in their investment portfolios' performance in the search for higher returns, while others cannot comfortably stomach such swings.
-Investment risk gives rise to the concept of risk versus return and the need to select an asset allocation of stocks and bonds in an investment portfolio such that the performance variability does not exceed that which is palatable.
-Otherwise, you run the risk of aborting your plan at an unfavorable time (when markets are lowest), causing irreparable harm to your investment portfolio.
+Investment risk gives rise to the concept of risk versus return and the need to select an asset allocation of stocks and bonds in an investment portfolio such that the performance variability does not exceed that which is palatable for you.

-Three Dimensions to Evaluate
+Three Dimensions to Evaluate When Choosing Your Asset Allocation for Retirement

-The three dimensions that should be evaluated and then compared to determine an appropriate asset allocation decision between stocks and bonds are:
+The three dimensions that should be evaluated and then compared to determine an appropriate retirement asset allocation decision between stocks and bonds are:

 - Need to take risk